-Kopi luwak, the world’s most expensive coffee with a certain Fear Factor charm, has found a new use with Hermetise, a luxury anti-aging skincare line.
+Kopi luwak, the world’s most expensive coffee with a certain Fear Factor charm, has found an innovative use with Hermetise, a luxury anti-aging skincare line.

 Originating in a remote part of Southeast Asia, kopi luwak is made from the excrement of the civet, a rare jungle cat.
 Civets enjoy eating a variety of the area’s coffee cherries.
 However, they are unable to fully digest the seeds, which we know as coffee beans.
 What’s left are newly fermented beans, which farmers then collect, clean and roast into a coffee with high aroma, smooth taste and low bitterness.

 This luxury coffee gained more public awareness in the 2007 feel-good movie The Bucket List.
 Throughout the film, Morgan Freeman’s character repeatedly refuses a cup of kopi luwak coffee from his clueless friend (played by Jack Nicholson).
 Near the end of the film, Freeman finally reveals to Nicholson how his beloved coffee is made, sending them both into hysterics.
 A few years later American talk-show host Oprah Winfrey featured and tested kopi luwak on her show, followed by CNN and other national news stations.
-A 1-pound bag of whole-bean, medium-roast kopi luwak currently sells for $350 on Amazon.
+A 1-pound bag of whole-bean, medium-roast kopi luwak currently sells for US$ 350 to US$ 600 on Amazon.

 Known for its unique alchemist approach to healthy skin, Hermetise combined the active ingredients of kopi luwak—coffee cyclodextrin and caffeic acid—with a more familiar ingredient—24-karat gold—to create their Kopi Luwak Anti-Pollution Brightening Oxygen 3 Step Treatment.